Ultimate Guide to Real Marriage Certificate for Immigration

 Complete Your Green Card Application Today

-Copies of the following can be provided and they should name both spouses:
+Copies of the following can be provided to bona fide the relationship, and they should name both spouses:

 • Property title/deed